-- (iii)Mr Babak Nikzad Abbasabadi ("Mr Abbasabadi") is independent from management, business relationships and shareholder.
+- (i) Mr Abbasabadi is independent from management, business relationships and shareholder.
 He is not employed nor does he has business relationships with HSBC Group.
 Although he is currently the Audit Committee Chairman of HSBC Insurance (Asia) Limited, and HSBC Life (International) Limited.
 The Board is satisfied that Mr Abbasabadi's independent business judgment and ability to act in the interests of INSN is not be impeded, despite being a Director of its associate companies.
+He is independent as he has not served on the Board for 9 years or longer. - (ii) Mr Vazquez is currently the Chief Executive Officer of the Company ("the CEO").
+He is an Executive Director and has day-to-day responsibilities for management of the Company's business, therefore, he is not independent from management and business relationships.
+Mr Vazquez is not independent from substantial shareholder as the ultimate holding company for all HSBC subsidiaries is HSBC PLC and he is an employee of HSBC Group. - (iii) Mr Tan is considered independent non-executive Director.
+He is unaffiliated to HSBC as he is not employed by any HSBC companies.
+He has no personal banking relationship with HSBC nor does he have any connection with a substantial shareholder within the Group.
+None of his family members are employed by or have a personal banking relationship with the Company.
+He is independent as he has not served on the Board for 9 years or longer.

-He is independent as he has not served on the Board for 9 years or longer. - (iv)Mr Tan Lai Hing ("Mr Tan") is considered independent non-executive Directors.
-Mr Tan is unaffiliated to HSBC as he is not employed by any HSBC companies.
-He has no personal banking relationship with HSBC nor do they have any connection with a substantial shareholder within the Group.
-None of their family members are employed by or have a personal banking relationship with the Company.
-He is independent as he has not served on the Board for 9 years or longer. - (v) Mr Paul Stewart Menzies ("Mr Menzies")'s independence from management was specially considered when he was first appointed by the Board.
-The Board concluded that Mr Menzies was independent from management because he last worked with a related company in Hong Kong.
-His previous management responsibilities were entirely separate from the business and operations in Singapore.
-Since retiring from HSBC in 2014, he has had no business or management relationship with the Group.
-The Board also considered whether his holdings of HSBC shares given to him as part of share based compensation would undermine his independence from the shareholder, and concluded that the holdings were not material enough to affect his independence from the shareholder.
-In addition, he is independent as he has not served on the Board for 9 years or longer.
-He will step down from the Board when his term of appointment ends on 2 June 2020 - (vi)Mr Rahujit Narula and Mr Eric Emore are assessed to be independent from management and business relationships but they are not independent from shareholder as they are HSBC employees employed by HSBC Insurance France and HSBC PLC respectively.
+- (iv) Mr Kurup is considered independent non-executive Director.
+He is unaffiliated to HSBC as he is not employed by any HSBC companies.
+He has no personal banking relationship with HSBC nor does he have any connection with a substantial shareholder within the Group.
+None of his family members are employed by or have a personal banking relationship with the Company.
+He is independent as he has not served on the Board for 9 years or longer. - (v) Mr Narula and Mr Emore are assessed to be independent from management and business relationships but they are not independent from shareholder as they are HSBC employees employed by HSBC Insurance France and HSBC PLC respectively.
 They are not involved in the day to time operations and decision making of INSN.
 In addition, they have no control over payments made or received by INSN to any corporations in which they serve.
 Both Directors are considered independent under the CG Guidelines as they have remained independent in character and judgement in discharging their duties as Directors of the Company despite the connection with the substantial shareholder.